Old Port Montreal’s Best Restaurants and Attractions

 Igloofest

-Igloofest is an outdoor music festival that takes place during the coldest time of the year, the subzeronian months of January and February.
+Igloofest is an outdoor music festival that takes place during the coldest time of the year, the coldest months of January and February.
 Sounds kinda crazy, right?
 It is, and that’s why Montrealers love it.
 Cold weather, electronic music, colourful snowsuits… It’s somewhat of an extreme sport of music festivals, and the Old Port is where it all goes down.
 The event features international DJs, snowsuit competitions, amazing light shows, and a whole lot of dance moves to keep you warm!
 Some notable acts previously featured at the event are Bonobo, Diplo, Tiga, and more.
 Any adventurous electronic music lover out there will want to have a taste of this unique experience.

 Poutine Fest